H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 Not every dataset present on disk or in PostGIS is fully integrated into the live geospatial reasoning stack.
 Several categories of layers are staged or partially integrated:

 - **Legacy and irregular schemas.**
-  Some older datasets present challenges such as inconsistent geometry types, missing SRIDs, or non‑standard key fields.
+  Some older datasets present inconsistent geometry types, missing SRIDs, or non‑standard key fields.
 Many have been cleaned and integrated; a residual group remains flagged for additional preparation and is not yet included in GBIM‑based embeddings or in the default RAG path.

 - **Specialized and high‑volume layers.**
-  Selected layers with particularly high feature counts or specialized schemas may reside in PostGIS with provisional structures but await full integration into GBIM embeddings and Chroma collections.
-These layers may still be available for targeted spatial analysis but do not participate in the standard GBIM → text → Chroma pipeline.
+  Selected layers with particularly high feature counts or specialized schemas may reside in PostGIS with provisional structures but await full integration into GBIM embeddings and collections.
+These layers may still be available for targeted spatial analysis but do not participate in the standard GBIM → text → embedding pipeline.

 - **New and externally sourced datasets.**
-  Additional state and federal datasets, including recent updates and thematic additions, are stored on local media and in PostGIS schemas pending normalization and key alignment.
+  Additional state and federal datasets, including recent updates and thematic additions, are stored in PostGIS schemas pending normalization and key alignment.
 Their integration is scheduled following the established patterns of identity mapping, epoch assignment, and embedding.

-For these datasets, the accurate characterization is that they are present and, in many cases, spatially queryable in PostGIS, but are not yet part of the default GBIM‑driven Hilbert‑space reasoning path used by the RAG and `/search` services.
+For these datasets, the accurate characterization is that they are present and, in many cases, spatially queryable in PostGIS, but are not yet part of the default GBIM‑driven Hilbert‑space reasoning path used by the RAG services.

 ---